dellaert/19F-4476/proj3.md

 Note that the same environment used in projects 1 and 2 can be used for this project!
 If you already have a working environment, just activate it and you are all set, no need to redo these steps!
 If you run into import module errors, try "pip install -e ." again, and if that still doesn't work, you may have to create a fresh environment.

 1. Install [Miniconda](https://conda.io/miniconda.html).
 It doesn't matter whether you use Python 2 or 3 because we will create our own environment that uses 3 anyways.
 2. Create a conda environment using the appropriate command.
 On Windows, open the installed "Conda prompt" to run the command.
-On MacOS and Linux, you can just use a terminal window to run the command, Modify the command based on your OS (`linux`, `mac`, or `win`): `conda env create -f proj2_env_<OS>.yml`
+On MacOS and Linux, you can just use a terminal window to run the command, Modify the command based on your OS (`linux`, `mac`, or `win`): `conda env create -f proj3_env_<OS>.yml`
 3. This should create an environment named 'proj3'.
 Activate it using the Windows command, `activate proj3` or the MacOS / Linux command, `source activate proj3`
 4. Install the project package, by running `pip install -e .` inside the repo folder.
 5. Run the notebook using `jupyter notebook ./proj3_code/proj3.ipynb`
-6. Ensure that all sanity checks are passing by running `pytest unit_tests` inside the repo folder.
+6. Ensure that all sanity checks are passing by running `pytest` inside the "./unit_tests" folder.
 7. Generate the zip folder for the code portion of your submission once you've finished the project using `python zip_submission.py --gt_username <your_gt_username>` and submit to Canvas (don't forget to submit your report to Gradescope!).

 ## Part 1: Camera Projection Matrix Estimation